 In order to keep good technique, it’s important to have curved fingers.
 Curved fingers give you more leverage to press down the key, and you can play much faster.
 You don’t want any of your fingers to “collapse”, where your joint bends backwards.
 Here’s a pretty good article on the science of collapsed fingers.

 If you keep your wrist straight, you’ll notice it’s easy to keep your 3rd finger curved because it’s nice and long.
 Your pinkie, on the other hand, can hardly reach the notes.
 It has to be almost straight just to reach.

 Now try rolling your wrist to the outside.
 It’ll naturally curve your pinkie.
 That’s why we roll down and to the outside; in order to put your pinkie in a better position to play the note.

 Same goes for the thumb.
 While it doesn’t matter about “curving” your thumb, it’s short, and it’s still much easier to reach if you move your wrist up and in.

 The other reason for the Over Under technique is it promotes relaxation.
 Relaxation equals speed and injury prevention.
 Keeping your wrist in one spot leads to stiffness and strain, while moving in around promotes fluidity and relaxation.
 It’s no different that walking vs standing.
 If you stand in the same spot for 2 hours, you’ll get tired and stiff really fast.
 But if you walk around for two hours, it’s actually easier and feels better, even though there’s more motion involved.

-Ok, enough chit chat about the theory behind this whole thing, time to take action.
+Ok, enough chit chat about the theory behind beginners piano technique, time to take action.
 Here’s a step-by-step guide on how to do the 5 finger drill.

 The 5 Finger Drill, Step by Step